PM2

 We also define k_star which sets the bounds after which the skew is capped.
 Here we expect to have min_k_star=0.01 and width_scale=4.

-k_star = max(min_k_star, width_scale * sqrt(tau_j) x sig_est
+k_star = max(min_k_star, width_scale * sqrt(tau_j) x sig_estwhere sig_est is given by

-sig_est = vol_param_add + vol_param_scale * sqrt(tau_j)
+sig_est = vol_param_add + vol_param_scale * sqrt(tau_j)and

 The skew_multiplier is then defined as